Seeing the Landscape

 Description

-Gweles an Tirwedh or Seeing the Landscape will work with Penwith communities to celebrate its cultural identity; and to record, in words, painting, poetry and multimedia, the people and their involvement in the landscape by sharing their skills, techniques and activities.
+Gweles an Tirwedh or Seeing the Landscape worked with Penwith communities to celebrate its cultural identity; and to record and celebrate the Penwith landscape through art and creativity.
 Penwith has a unique fusion of language, heritage and landscape which has inspired artists and writers for hundreds of years.
 Today the landscape is still an inspiration to many, and numerous community events and festivals have strong connections with Penwith’s distinctive social and cultural history.

-For more details of our work with art in Penwith, including upcoming events and current competitions as well as art activities to complete at home, visit our Art and Activities page
+For more details of our work with art in Penwith, including art activities to complete at home, visit our Art and Activities page